 2008 Toyota 4Runner Limited

-In addition to handling Marketing, Partnerships, and Events for Peach State Overland, Dan is also the Co-Founder of PackWagon, a strategic marketing company.
+In addition to handling Marketing, Partnerships, and Events for Peach State Overland, Dan is also a Financial Planner with a local State Farm agency.

 2012 Nissan Xterra Pro-4X